 Council is the governing body of the University.
-Its role is, inter alia, as follows:
+Its role includes:

-- (a) to determine strategic objectives for the University and to monitor performance against these objectives and against appropriate external benchmarks; - (b) to discharge its responsibilities in relation to general legal and other external requirements; - (c) to meet general requirements deriving from the Charter and Statutes, other than those matters delegated to committees or to individuals; - (d) to monitor institutional effectiveness; - (e) to monitor its own effectiveness.
+- (a) taking overall responsibility for the University, its conduct, activities, finances, property and generally to exercise the University's powers set out in the Regulations; - (b) determining strategic objectives for the University and to monitor performance against these objectives and against appropriate external benchmarks; - (c) discharging its responsibilities in relation to general legal and other external requirements; - (d) meeting general requirements deriving from the Charter and Statutes, other than those matters delegated to committees or to individuals; - (e) monitoring institutional effectiveness; - (f) monitoring its own effectiveness.